dominicbeesley/blitter-65xx-code/doc/bltutil_readme.md

 ## OSWORD 99, OP=&13 Read/Write i2c

-This call can be used to do writes, reads or combined write followed by reads to/from and attached i2c device
+This call can be used to do writes, reads or combined write followed by reads to or from and attached i2c device.

         + 3     Number of bytes to write
         + 4     Number of bytes to read